Bogehaven/Exam/content/blog/dataviz-exam/index.md

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/XzlF7jF"><a href="//imgur.com/a/XzlF7jF"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

-After countless attempts of embedding this album, it did not seem to wanna play ball, so i hope this link will do.
+After countless attempts of embedding this album properly, it did not seem to wanna play ball, so i will add this link as an alternative:

 <a href="https://imgur.com/a/XzlF7jF">https://imgur.com/a/XzlF7jF</a>